shahbaztariq/shahbaztariq.github.io/_islam/2014-09-19-importance-of-hamd.md

 tags: islam hadith
 category: islam

-keywords: islam hamd muslim alhamdulillah alhumdulillah praising thankful greatful
+keywords: islam, hamd, muslim, alhamdulillah, alhumdulillah, praising, thankful, greatful
 description: Importance of Hamd (praise), being thankful to Allah in the good and the bad times.
 ---